BestHackathon/AiDojoBE/README.md

 - **Interactive Quizzes**: Engage in interactive quizzes generated based on the user's learning materials to reinforce learning.
 - **Recommendation System**: Enabling the finding of reliable literature for deepening the knowledge acquired through automated learning techniques.

+## Video

+To see how AiDojo platform looks like, check this video: [AiDojo - Video presentation of the platform](https://www.youtube.com/watch?v=HHd_k_zkLx0)

 ## Installation

 To install AiDojo, follow these steps: